akshaygupta1108/travelrecommendationsystem/CLIPS/readme.txt

 Open
 1. run Main.java
 2. Follow the steps as in GUI
-3. It shows the recommended places to visit based on several parameters or you can enter place of your choice and our expert systems recommends similar place that you may like .
+3. It shows the recommended places to visit based on several parameters or you can enter place of your choice and our expert system recommends similar place that you may like .

 FILES USED: